 Geological Survey of Queensland

-GSQ collects and provides geoscience data, information and advice on Queensland's mineral resources and resource potential through a range of geoscience projects and initiatives.
+GSQ collects and provides geoscience data, information and advice about Queensland's mineral and energy resources and resource potential.
+GSQ does this through a range of geoscience projects and initiatives, including mandatory industry reporting.

 The Exploration Data Centre (EDC) at Brisbane and the John Campbell Miles Drill Core Storage Facility at Mount Isa house geoscience data and information dating back to the mid-1800s.
-The collections include drill core and cuttings from the Department of Natural Resources and Mines (DNRM) and company exploration programs, and samples from GSQ mapping fieldwork.
-The EDC also provides HyLoggerTM scanning services.
+The collections include drill core and cuttings from current and past exploration programs, and samples from GSQ mapping fieldwork.

 GSQ supports the development of resource planning policy for Queensland resources to ensure that access for exploration and development is preserved to the greatest possible extent.